kylejones200/psis_4700_applied_ai/webslides/lecture2_Data-and-Models.md

 ## Train Test Split

-Data divides into two parts.
+Data divides into two parts
-Training fits the model.
+Training fits the model
 Testing estimates future performance

 > Splitting data into training and test sets is crucial for honest evaluation.
 Testing on data the model has already seen gives falsely optimistic performance estimates that won't hold in production.